 This will show the RAM capacity of all RAM modules separately and in bytes.

-If you want to check the total RAM capacity in your system, you can run the following command in Command Prompt:
+To check the total RAM capacity in your system, run the following command in Command Prompt:

 systeminfo | find "Total Physical Memory"